alexdawn/Arc/manuscript/chapter2-rules.md

   * Sleight of hand (DEX)(pickpocketing, cheating at cards)
   * Lying (HRT)(Bluffing at cards)
 * Strategise
-  * strategically outwit another, not necessarily just on the battlefield (INT)(e.g. chess, politicking or business)
+  * Battle strategically outwit another, not necessarily just on the battlefield (INT)(e.g. chess, politicking or business)
 * Social
   * Diplomacy (HRT/KNO)(getting rich and important people to like you or in a formalised setting)
   * Charm (HRT)(getting common people to like you or in an informal settings)